Smart-Ace-Designs/Astro-Simple-FAQ/README.md

 ### What I learned

+Don't be affraid to start over with a different design.
+I originally tried to make this solution very "component" focused.
+However the differences between the two FAQ items and the embedded links and formatting make this difficult.
+I ended up re-doing some of the code with a more monolithic approach.

 <!-- Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge. -->

 ### Useful resources